Historical monument One Fifty-Seven (HM157): HM157

-May 2015 Fire
+May 2015 fire

 On May 1, 2015 a fire broke out in the backyard performance area of HM157, destroying it and damaging the house itself and two neighboring buildings; two residents of the house lost "everything" in the blaze.
 In the following weeks, the members of the HM157 collective and supporters came together to help clean up the damage and begin the hard work of rebuilding what had been destroyed.
 A GoFundMe page was organized and raised thousands of dollars to help rebuild.
-HM157 was able to keep on functioning despite the fire, only having to cancel 2 shows that had been scheduled for the days immediately afterwards.
+HM157 was able to keep on functioning despite the fire, only having to cancel two shows that had been scheduled for the following days.
+Since then, as of 2020, HM157 does not operate as a venue and no longer does events.